Yaoir/ClockExample-Go-WebAssembly/README.md

+### Release Notes

+This has been updated to work with Go version 1.12.
+It will no longer work with previous versions of Go because the function js.NewCallback() in 1.11 was replaced by js.FuncOf() in 1.12.

 # Digital Clock

 This is a very simple example showing how to implement a timer in Go/WebAssembly.
-I decided to write it up because at this time (November 2018), Go's WebAssembly support is still very new and there are few good tutorial examples online.
+I decided to write it up because at the time (November 2018), Go's WebAssembly support was still very new and there were few good tutorial examples online.

 ### Example in JavaScript